smcgdub/alliens911/README.md

 ## **3. Technologies/Languages Used**

 3.1 [VS Code](https://code.visualstudio.com/) - I used Visual Studio Code for all of the coding i did during the project<br>
-3.2 [HTML5 - Hypertext Markup Language](https://html.com/html5/#What_is_HTML) - The markup language used for this project.<br>
+3.2 [HTML5](https://html.com/html5/#What_is_HTML) - The markup language used for this project.<br>
-3.3 [CSS - Cascading Style Sheet](https://en.wikipedia.org/wiki/CSS) - I used CSS to help alter and adjust the presentation of the website to create a pleasant user experience.<br>
+3.3 [CSS](https://en.wikipedia.org/wiki/CSS) - I used CSS to help alter and adjust the presentation of the website to create a pleasant user experience.<br>
+3.4 [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - JavaScript often abbreviated as JS, is a programming language that conforms to the ECMAScript specification.
+Alongside HTML and CSS, JavaScript is one of the core technologies of the World Wide Web.
-3.4 [Bootstrap](https://getbootstrap.com/) - Bootstrap is the most popular CSS Framework for developing responsive and mobile-first websites.
+3.5 [Bootstrap](https://getbootstrap.com/) - Bootstrap is the most popular CSS Framework for developing responsive and mobile-first websites.
 Bootstrap 5 is the version i used for the development of this project.<br>
-3.5 [Google fonts](https://fonts.google.com/) - A library of 1,023 free licensed font families for developers to choose from.<br>
+3.6 [Google fonts](https://fonts.google.com/) - A library of 1,023 free licensed font families for developers to choose from.<br>
-3.6 [Font Awesome](https://fontawesome.com/) - A library of 1,600+ free to use icons that can be customized even further with CSS<br>
+3.7 [Font Awesome](https://fontawesome.com/) - A library of 1,600+ free to use icons that can be customized even further with CSS<br>
-3.7 [Pearl](https://www.perl.org/) - Perl is a highly capable, feature-rich programming language with over 30 years of development.<br>
+3.8 [Pearl](https://www.perl.org/) - Perl is a highly capable, feature-rich programming language with over 30 years of development.<br>
-3.8 [VideoJS](https://videojs.com/) - VideoJS is a web video player built from the ground up for an HTML5 world.
+3.9 [VideoJS](https://videojs.com/) - VideoJS is a web video player built from the ground up for an HTML5 world.
 It supports HTML5 video and modern streaming formats, as well as YouTube, Vimeo, and even Flash (through plugins, more on that later).
 It supports video playback on desktop and mobile devices.<br>
-3.9 [Balsamiq](https://balsamiq.com/wireframes/?gclid=CjwKCAiAi_D_BRApEiwASslbJ_NXgCJLhWQ06W9sA_HcnQ4agJM5EJa4wWRNrXu6oJbIoz_zaiVBaRoCAScQAvD_BwE)- Balsamiq Wireframes is a rapid low-fidelity UI wireframing tool that reproduces the experience of sketching on a notepad or whiteboard.
+3.10 [Balsamiq](https://balsamiq.com/wireframes/?gclid=CjwKCAiAi_D_BRApEiwASslbJ_NXgCJLhWQ06W9sA_HcnQ4agJM5EJa4wWRNrXu6oJbIoz_zaiVBaRoCAScQAvD_BwE)- Balsamiq Wireframes is a rapid low-fidelity UI wireframing tool that reproduces the experience of sketching on a notepad or whiteboard.
 Used for producing the wire frames for this project.
 ___
 ## **4. Testing**